rdalen/Lego_PF-Motor-SpeedController_Neopixel-version/README.md

   - [Neopixel library](https://github.com/adafruit/Adafruit_NeoPixel)
   - [Rotary library](https://github.com/buxtronix/arduino/tree/master/libraries/Rotary)
 2. Download the sketch (You can also download the the sketch from my github)
 3. Set the proper board settings (see picture for the LGT8F328P board settings) and upload the sketch

+- First item
+- Second item
+- Third item
+    - Indented item
+    - Indented item
+- Fourth item
 ___
 For clarification;
 - The Neopixel ring indicates the output signal (similar to the big yellow button on the conventional Lego train speed regulator).